-Injuries can happen because your kid is doing the same exercises and body movement for a prolonged period of time.
-And without proper recovery management, a player may return to the sport only to receives the same injury again.
+Injuries can happen because your kid is doing the same exercises and body movements for a prolonged period of time.
+And without proper recovery management, a player may return to the sport only to receive the same injury again.

 3) Mental and physical burnout